snl-dakota/dakota/docs-sphinx/source/usingdakotagui/chartreuse/ChartreuseSandbox.rst

 quickly with no configuration.

 .. image:: img/Plotting_Sandbox_5.png
-   :alt: Fast plot context menu
+   :alt: The location of "Fast plot in sandbox" submenu in the Chartreuse context menu

 For example, let's continue with the example of two Dakota normal uncertain variables x1 and x2.
 Suppose we ran a sampling study in Dakota using x1 and x2, and we generated a tabular data file containing data for the variables.
 Selecting the histogram option will overlay a histogram